 Fate Characters from All Walks of Life

-It also introduces original characters like fan-favourite Mash Kyrielight, Dr. Roman, Leonardo Da Vinci (which you can now freely say Da Vinci is so hot), and the Master (that’s you).
+It also introduces original characters like fan-favorite Mash Kyrielight, Dr. Roman, Leonardo Da Vinci (you can now freely say Da Vinci is so hot), and the Master (that’s you).

 Of course, the only way to receive most of them is through the gacha madness (which we will talk about later on).